PipeItToDevNull/PipeItToDevNull.github.io/README.md

 ---
 ### Purpose
 This blog is to serve as a pseudo-wiki replacement for any notes I think are useful enough to share and a place to post some of the things I already share with people and need to constantly re-write each time I want to explain.
-I am not a writer, I am not a programmer, I guarantee neither the English nor the code to be pretty but it all hopefully works.
+I am not a writer, I am not a developer, I guarantee neither the English nor the code to be pretty but it all hopefully works.